 The content of the references to cross-sectoral youth policy in the documents on youth produced by the United Nations is quite diverse.
-The first distinction that becomes clear is that the understandings of cross-sectoral youth policy used in the resolution and in the implementation report documents are quite different.
-In the resolution documents the idea of cross-sectoral youth policy is not constant and is somewhat influenced by the two types of understanding of cross-sectoral youth policy, one being the communication and collaboration between the youth organisation sector (and the voice of young people) and the policy-making sector, and the other referring more to interministerial or interdepartmental collaboration (Timeline 2).

-In this sense, in some resolution documents it is argued that "cross-sectoral youth policies should take into consideration the empowerment and full and effective participation of young people, and their role as a resource and as independent decision-makers in all sectors of society" (UN, 2002: 2); that implies that there should be communication between the governmental and the non-governmental sector - which is the first meaning here addressed - while in other documents stress the participation of other - more horizontally situated - partners such as "Member States, United Nations bodies, specialized agencies, regional commissions and intergovernmental and non-governmental organisations concerned, in particular youth organisations, to make every possible effort to implement the World Programme of Action, aiming at cross-sectoral youth policies, by integrating a youth perspective into all planning and decision-making processes relevant to youth" (UN, 2004: 2) - the second understanding of cross-sectoral youth policy found.
+The first distinction that becomes clear is that the understandings of cross-sectoral youth policy used in the resolutions and in the implementation reports are quite different.
+In the resolution documents the idea of cross-sectoral youth policy is not constant and is somewhat influenced by the two types of understanding of cross-sectoral youth policy, one being the communication and collaboration between the youth organisation sector (the voice of young people) and the policy-making sector, and the other referring more to inter-ministerial or interdepartmental collaboration (Timeline 2).
+In this sense, in some resolution documents it is argued that "cross-sectoral youth policies should take into consideration the empowerment and full and effective participation of young people, and their role as a resource and as independent decision-makers in all sectors of society" (UN, 2002: 2).
+That implies that there should be communication between the governmental and the non-governmental sector while other documents stress the participation of other - more horizontally situated - partners such as "Member States, United Nations bodies, specialized agencies, regional commissions and intergovernmental and non-governmental organisations concerned, in particular youth organisations, to make every possible effort to implement the World Programme of Action, aiming at cross-sectoral youth policies, by integrating a youth perspective into all planning and decision-making processes relevant to youth" (UN, 2004: 2).
 This dichotomy is at the very core of the conceptual confusion around what exactly is - and subsequently should be - cross-sectoral youth policy (Figure 1).
-The second understanding mentioned also has different systems of operationalisation that are often presented as mutually equivalent

-(further developed in the second part of this paper).
+The second understanding mentioned also has different systems of operationalisation that are often presented as mutually equivalent (further developed in the second part of this paper).
 This is a counterproductive ambiguity in the design and promotion of cross-sectoral youth policy.